Indecisive613/UNO-Flip/Milestone3-Documentation/AI Logic.md

 in the current hand.
 - If there are no valid cards, wild or otherwise, then the AI will draw a card from the deck.
 If this drawn card is a valid card, then the AI will play this card.

+A human player must manually end an AI player's turn with the "End Turn" button.
+This makes it easier for the player to understand what actions AI player took on their turn.